I Want to Be Martha Stewart When I Grow Up, So I Took Her MasterClass

 When asked to identify my role models, Martha Stewart is, perhaps, unexpectedly, at the top of my list—and not just because she’s aging like a fine wine.
 (But did you see her Sports Illustrated cover last year?
 I can’t say I wasn’t swooning over the then 82-year-old’s swimsuit spread).
 The domestic innovator, media mogul, TV personality, author, best friend of Snoop Dogg, and self-professed O.G. influencer launched the Martha Stewart empire in the early 1980s as a newly divorced 50-year-old.
 Despite being the household name in homes, kitchens, and gardens for over three decades, Stewart’s 80th decade is shaping up to be her best yet.

-The multi-hyphenate, who recently spent her 83rd birthday at the Paris Olympics (with frequent collaborator and bestie Snoop, of course), also recently added MasterClass instructor to her ever-growing resume.
+The multi-hyphenate, who recently premiered her Netflix documentary, Martha, also added MasterClass instructor to her ever-growing resume this year.
 MasterClass, an online education subscription platform, offers virtual courses led by some of the world’s leading industry professionals in an array of fields, from sports to cooking, photography, personal brand development, and everything in between.
 MasterClass’ expansive portfolio of talent includes the likes of David Lynch, Hilary Rodham Clinton, Dr. Jane Goodall, George W. Bush, Ringo Starr and even Kris Jenner.

-Stewart may have built her empire with her successful cookbooks and domestic-centered TV series, but her MasterClass, (appropriately) titled “Think Like a Boss, Live Like a Legend,” is a far cry from an instructional cooking class with hosting and organizational tips sprinkled in.
+Stewart may have built her empire with her successful cookbooks and domestic-centered TV series, but her class on MasterClass, (appropriately) titled “Think Like a Boss, Live Like a Legend,” is a far cry from an instructional cooking class with hosting and organizational tips sprinkled in.
 In fact, the course consists of two videos that are less than one hour long, in which Martha shows us what she’s demonstrated her entire career: how to live well regardless of your age, background, or stage in life.
 In the first segment, we spend a day with Stewart, who details her typical activities at home and the office, with helpful tips for entrepreneurs peppered throughout, such as leveraging TikTok for your business as another means of communication in an internet-dominated landscape.

 Of course, it’s not all business—we also get to come along with Martha and various employees to try a chocolate cake and THC gummies (which she declined on account of an event that evening).
 At the end of the first video, Martha tells us all about her experience shooting the Sports Illustrated swimsuit edition cover, what we all were dying to know, and how she prepared for it.
 “I worked out at pilates, I worked out at the gym, I drank nothing but water, and I ate very, very well,” she says.
 And despite having to be spray-tanned and “waxed all over” before the photoshoot, Stewart says it was all worth it.
 “It made other women feel good about themselves; that, if Martha could do it, they could do it.”